sakamotch/VRCJournal/README.en.md

 Automatically tracks "how many worlds you visited this month."
 "One year ago today" memories are randomly displayed.

+### Multi-language Support

+Supports Japanese and English.
+Automatically switches based on your system language settings, and can be manually changed in the settings.

 ## 🔒 Privacy & Security

 - ✅ **Everything Local**: All data processed on your PC